TheoKanning/RoboND-Kinematics-Project/writeup.md

 sin(theta)*sin(alpha) | cos(theta)*sin(alpha) | cos(alpha) | d *cos(alpha)
 0 | 0 | 0 | 1

-The transformation matrices for each joint are as follows:
+The transformation matrix for each joint is created by substituting values from the DH table into the above matrix.
+Each transformation matrix is given below.

 ##### T0_1
 col 1 | col 2 | col 3 | col 4